 How do I use it?

-To give a voice assistant commands, you’ll first need to utter the ‘wake’ word or phrase, which makes them jump into action, then you’ll be able to ask them a question or give them a command.
-After a few milliseconds, they’ll respond, and you can ask further related questions or commands or end the conversation.
+To give a voice assistant commands, you’ll first need to utter the ‘wake’ word or phrase, which makes them jump into action.
+Then you’ll be able to ask them a question or give them a command.
+After a few milliseconds, they’ll respond, and you can request further related questions or commands or end the conversation.

 Do they require a subscription?